Accenture/openathon-2019-angular/lab-01/README.md

 <br/>

 #### Step 1.
 Create the project
-Create a new folder in your computer and open a console/terminal there.
+Create a new folder on your computer and open a console/terminal there.
 Type in your first Angular Cli command using **ng** to invoke its project creation Wizard:

 ```sh